CholesterolHypercholesterolemia; LDL; HDL; Triglycerides

-The primary dietary elements that lead to unhealthy blood cholesterol include saturated fats (found mainly in red meat and high-fat dairy products) and trans fatty acids (found in fried foods and some commercial baked food products).
+The primary dietary elements that lead to unhealthy blood cholesterol include saturated fats (found mainly in red meat and high-fat dairy products) and trans fatty acids (found in fried foods and some commercially baked food products).
 Shellfish and egg yolks are also high in dietary cholesterol.
 Large amounts of added sugars raise triglyceride levels.Weight

 Being overweight or obese increases the risks for unhealthy cholesterol levels.Exercise